 About Tom Long

-Tom Long is staying busy in 2020 with racing, car development and coaching.
-The Mazda Motorsports factory driver will continue as the marque’s testing and development driver for its forthcoming TCR racing program.
+Tom Long is a professional racer, coach, and development driver.
+As a Mazda Motorsports factory driver, Tom will continue in his role as the lead development driver and series official for the Idemitsu Mazda MX-5 Cup series.
 The role is not a new one to Tom, who has been the lead development driver for Mazda’s Global MX-5 Cup car since its inception.
+Racing fans can also cheer for Tom in the IMSA Michelin Pilot Series GS GT4 class this season.

 Tom joined the Mazda Motorsports Prototype team in 2013, competing in the IMSA WeatherTech SportsCar Series.
 In the 2015 Rolex 24 Hours at Daytona, Tom led overall in the Mazda SKYACTIV-D Prototype, the first Mazda and the first diesel to lead the race overall in its history.